dipietrantonio/pdf4py/StandardCoverage.md

 | 7.6.4             | Public Key Security Handler     | ✗                                      |
 | 7.6.5             | Crypt Filters                   | ✓                                      |

+The rest of the chapter, i.e. document structure, is not implemented.

 ## Chapter 8 - Graphics